 As I pen this story, Jhené Aiko's "Born Tired" loops in the background, a fitting soundtrack for a narrative penned during Black History Month and a testament to the journey of resilience and discovery I've embarked upon.

-Home, as Warsan Shire, a British-Somalia poet suggests that “At the end of the day, it isn’t where I came from.
+Home, as Warsan Shire, a British-Somali poet suggests, “At the end of the day, it isn’t where I came from.
 Maybe home is somewhere I’m going and never have been before.”
-The idea of home not as a place of origin, but as a destination of becoming echoes my transition from Lagos, Nigeria to Kent.
+The idea of home not as a place of origin, but as a destination of becoming echoes my transition from Lagos, Nigeria, to Kent.
 This 18-month journey from fall 2022 has profoundly reshaped my notions of home, belonging and purpose.

 Choosing 91ֿ was a crucial decision, one made even more significant by the array of options available to me.